-A DRIP identifier is amenable to handling as an Internet domain name (at an arbitrary level in the hierarchy, e.g. in .ip6.arpa).
+A DRIP identifier SHOULD be registered as an Internet domain name (at an arbitrary level in the hierarchy, e.g. in .ip6.arpa).
 Thus DNS can provide all the needed public DRIP information.
-A standardized HHIT FQDN (Fully Qualified Domain Name) can deliver the HI via a HIP RR (Resource Record) [RFC8005] and other public information (e.g., RRA and HDA ptrs, and HIP RVS (Rendezvous Servers) [RFC8004]).
+A standardized HHIT FQDN (Fully Qualified Domain Name) can deliver the HI via a HIP RR (Resource Record) [RFC8005] and other public information (e.g., RRA and HDA PTRs, and HIP RVS (Rendezvous Servers) [RFC8004]).
 These public information registries can use secure DNS transport (e.g. DNS over TLS) to deliver public information that is not inherently trustable (e.g. everything other than attestations).